Chicken Soup For The Soul

 How They Evolved

-Amy Newmark reveals that it was insanity when she bought the company during the most profound recession period in 2008.
+Amy Newmark reveals that it was insanity when she and her partners bought the company during the most profound recession period in 2008.
 The situation was worse in the publishing industry.

 However, Amy Newmark decided to take the plunge because she came from the technology side of business and content.
 And technology is delivering content.
 So when she saw this content company available, she had no second thoughts of taking over.